GeekyAnts/Messaging-App-Doc/front-end/installation/full-version.md

 Run the following commands on your terminal to setup [React Native Messaging App ](http://market.nativebase.io/view/react-native-messaging-app-with-backend) on your system.

-_**Note:**_ Go through the complete procedure of installation if you wish to include **CodePush** with your app.
-Otherwise, please skip the steps corresponding to Codepush.

 ## Installation

 * **Opt #1.
 Download ZIP**

 Not familiar with Git?
-[Click here](http://gitstrap.com/strapmobile/MessagingApp-with-backend-integration/repository/archive.zip) to download the Full Version of [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend).
+[Click here](http://gitstrap.com/strapmobile/MessagingApp-with-backend-integration/repository/archive.zip) to download the Full Version of the theme.
 Extract the contents of ZIP file after downloading.
 Downloading ZIP file does not help you to sync with further updates of [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend).

 * **Opt #2.
 Clone using GitStrap Web Client**

 To setup the Full Version for [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend) on your system, with **gitstrap** tools to sync your app with constant updates, clone the repo.
-[Click here](./gitstrap-tools.md) to clone [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend) using GitStrap.
+[Click here](./gitstrap-tools.md) to clone the theme using GitStrap.

 * Install packages for Full Version
 ```